object-Object/HexDebug/README.md

 - **Variables**: See the stack, ravenmind, and even some internal values like the evaluated pattern count.
 - **Call Stack**: Debug complex meta-evaluating hexes with the call stack, generated from the next continuation to be executed.
 Learn how Hex Casting's internals work!
 - **Breakpoints**: Set breakpoints on specific patterns, or use the Uncaught Mishaps option to pause the debugger when a mishap occurs and see what went wrong.
+- **Editing**: Use the Splicing Table to edit hexes just like in a text editor, with buttons and keyboard shortcuts to select, move, duplicate, delete, and copy/paste iotas, and even draw patterns in a mini staff grid.
 - **Multiplayer**: Debug your hexes in multiplayer!
 The debug client connects to a port opened by the game client (configurable, defaults to 4444), and each player can have up to one active debugger instance at a time.